bentrevett/a-tour-of-pytorch-optimizers/README.md

-# PyTorch Optimizers
+# A Tour of Optimizers in PyTorch

-[WIP] walking through pytorch optimization algorithms by implementing them from scratch
+In this repo we'll be walking through different optimization algorithms by describing how they work and then implementing them in PyTorch.

+We'll cover:
+- SGD
+- SGD with momentum
+- Adagrad
+- Adadelta
+- RMSprop
+- Adam

+More may be added in the future!

+The notebook is best rendered in Jupyter's NBViewer via [this](https://nbviewer.jupyter.org/github/bentrevett/pytorch-optimizers/blob/main/a-tour-of-optimizers.ipynb) link.
+GitHub does a pretty poor job of rendering equations in notebooks.

+If you find any mistakes or have any feedback, please submit an [issue](https://github.com/bentrevett/a-tour-of-optimizers/issues/new) and I'll try and respond ASAP.

 ### Resources